 - agree with the bully, saying “You’re right.” and walking away.

 What every parent doesn’t want to hear – your child is behaving like a bully.

 Your first response will probably be defensive.
 Disarm the situation and buy yourself some time to process what’s being said.
 For example, “Instead of labeling my child, please tell me what happened.”
 Make yourself really listen.
 Remember that this discussion is ultimately about the well-being of your child, regardless of how it’s being framed.

 Even if your child is behaving aggressively or acting like a bully, remember that this behavior is probably coming from your child’s feelings of vulnerability.
 You need to look for what is going on in your child’s interactions with others and what is going on internally, causing your child to behave that way.

 In talking with your child, DO NOT BLAME.
 Do not get into a discussion about the “whys” of what happened.
 Your discussion should focus on several key points:

 - Bullying is not acceptable in our family or in society.

 - If you are feeling frustrated or angry or aggressive, here are some things you can do.

 - Remember to role-play, act out the new behaviors.

-- Specify concretely the consequences if the aggression or bullying continue.
+- Specify concretely the consequences if aggression or bullying continues.